warmcat/libwebsockets/README.lwsws.md

 The vhost name field is used to match on incoming SNI or Host: header, so it must always be the host name used to reach the vhost externally.

-Vhosts may have the same name and different ports, these will each create a listening socket on the appropriate port.
+ - Vhosts may have the same name and different ports, these will each create a listening socket on the appropriate port.

-They may also have the same port and different name: these will be treated as true vhosts on one listening socket and the active vhost decided at SSL negotiation time (via SNI) or if no SSL, then after the Host: header from the client has been parsed.
+ - Vhosts may also have the same port and different name: these will be treated as true vhosts on one listening socket and the active vhost decided at SSL negotiation time (via SNI) or if no SSL, then after the Host: header from the client has been parsed.